Welsh Government and Cardiff Council's Policy on School Attendance

 All children have the right to education, based on equality of opportunity, and Severn Primary School, in partnership with parents and other parties, takes measures to encourage regular school attendance and reduce rates of absenteeism.

 A child’s success at school is likely to be affected negatively if their attendance is poor.
 Those who do not attend regularly may fall behind in their learning, leading to underachievement, both academically and socially.

 Severn Primary School recognises the crucial role that parents play in promoting good school attendance.
-The school therefore seeks to provide professional, quality information and advice, communicated frequently by telephone, email, leaflets, parents’ evenings, school reports and via the school attendance webpage on our school website.
+The school therefore seeks to provide professional, quality information and advice, communicated frequently by telephone, email, leaflets, parents’ evenings, school reports and via our school website.

 Severn Primary School aims to: